lyteword/chspurgeon-tod/volume-5/psalm-107.md

 Pe lagov. *Nec inter vivos, nec inter mortuos,* Neither amongst the Living, nor amongst the Dead.
 Or, an IMPROVEMENT of the SEA.
 Upon

-The Nine Nautical Verses in the 107th Psalme...By DANIEL PELL, Preacher of the Word.
+The Nine Nautical Verses in the 107th Psalme...
+By DANIEL PELL, Preacher of the Word.
 London...1659 (8vo.).

 A Special Treatise of God's Providence, and of Comforts against all kinds of crosses and calamities to be fetched from the same.
 With an exposition of the 107th Psalme.
 By P. Baro.
-Englished by I.L.
-(John Ludham) B.L.
-(London 1588, 8vo.
+Englished by I. L. (John Ludham) B. L. (London 1588, 8vo.
 Black Letter.)

 A Practical Comment on the Hundred and Seventh Psalm.
 Preached at the Thursday's Lecture, at St. Dunstan's Church in the West, London.
 By William Romaine, Lecturer of the said Church.
 London, 1767.
 (8vo.)